 The Seafarer Overseas Growth and Income Fund and the Seafarer Overseas Value Fund (the "Funds") are not sponsored, endorsed, sold or promoted by Morningstar, Inc., or any of its affiliated companies (all such entities, collectively, "Morningstar Entities").
-The Morningstar Entities make no representation or warranty, express or implied, to the shareholders of the Funds or any member of the public regarding the advisability of investing in mutual funds generally or in the Funds in particular or the ability of the Morningstar Emerging Markets Net Return U.S. Dollar Index to track general equity market performance of emerging markets.
-The Morningstar Entities' only relationship to Seafarer Capital Partners, LLC is the licensing of certain service marks and service names of Morningstar and of the Morningstar Emerging Markets Net Return U.S. Dollar Index which is determined, composed and calculated by the Morningstar Entities without regard to Seafarer Capital Partners, LLC or the Funds.
-The Morningstar Entities have no obligation to take the needs of Seafarer Capital Partners, LLC or the shareholders of the Funds into consideration in determining, composing or calculating the Morningstar Emerging Markets Net Return U.S. Dollar Index.
-The Morningstar Entities are not responsible for and have not participated in the determination of the net asset values of the Funds.
+The Morningstar Entities make no representation or warranty, express or implied, to the shareholders of the Funds or any member of the public regarding the advisability of investing in mutual funds generally or in the Funds in particular or the ability of the Morningstar Entities" only relationship to Seafarer Capital Partners, LLC is the licensing of certain service marks and service names of Morningstar and of the Morningstar Entities have no obligation to take the needs of Seafarer Capital Partners, LLC or the Funds.
+The Morningstar Entities have no obligation in determining, composing or calculating the Morningstar Emerging Markets Net Return U.S. Dollar Index service names of the Funds.
+The Morningstar Entities have no obligation of the needs of Seafarer Capital Partners, LLC or the Funds.
+The Morningstar Entities have no obligation in determining, composing or calculating the Morningstar Emerging Markets Net Return U.S. Dollar Index services are not responsible for and have not participated in the determination of the net asset values of the Funds.
 The Morningstar Entities have no obligation or liability in connection with the administration, marketing or trading of the Funds.

 THE MORNINGSTAR ENTITIES DO NOT GUARANTEE THE ACCURACY AND/OR THE COMPLETENESS OF THE MORNINGSTAR EMERGING MARKETS NET RETURN U.S. DOLLAR INDEX OR ANY DATA INCLUDED THEREIN AND THE MORNINGSTAR ENTITIES SHALL HAVE NO LIABILITY FOR ANY ERRORS, OMISSIONS, OR INTERRUPTIONS THEREIN.
 THE MORNINGSTAR ENTITIES MAKE NO WARRANTY, EXPRESS OR IMPLIED, AS TO RESULTS TO BE OBTAINED BY SEAFARER CAPITAL PARTNERS, LLC, SHAREHOLDERS OF THE FUNDS, OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE MORNINGSTAR EMERGING MARKETS NET RETURN U.S. DOLLAR INDEX OR ANY DATA INCLUDED THEREIN.
+THE MORNINGSTAR EMERGING MARKETS NET RETURN U.S. DOLLAR INDEX OR ANY DATA INCLUDED THEREIN.
 THE MORNINGSTAR ENTITIES MAKE NO EXPRESS OR IMPLIED WARRANTIES, AND EXPRESSLY DISCLAIM ALL WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE WITH RESPECT TO THE MORNINGSTAR EMERGING MARKETS NET RETURN U.S. DOLLAR INDEX OR ANY DATA INCLUDED THEREIN.
 WITHOUT LIMITING ANY OF THE FOREGOING, IN NO EVENT SHALL THE MORNINGSTAR ENTITIES HAVE ANY LIABILITY FOR ANY SPECIAL, PUNITIVE, INDIRECT, OR CONSEQUENTIAL DAMAGES (INCLUDING LOST PROFITS), EVEN IF NOTIFIED OF THE POSSIBILITY OF SUCH DAMAGES.